-Jeff Tidwell began his career as an art director for alternative newspapers and then moved online where he has worked in Silicon Valley and New York overseeing online communities and user experience for E*TRADE, WebMD, Oncology.com, MarketTools, Chirp Interactive (acquired by Comcast) and many startups via his consulting practice prepop.
-Today, he’s an Entrepreneur in Residence at Boxador in Venice, California where he is incubating Next For Me.
+Jeff Tidwell began his career with alternative newspapers and then moved online where he has worked in Silicon Valley and New York overseeing online communities and user experience for E*TRADE, WebMD, Oncology.com, MarketTools, Chirp Interactive and many startups via his consulting practice prepop.
+Today, he’s the CEO and Co-Founder of Next For Me.

-Carole McManus is a marketing and social media strategist with a history of building some of the most successful online communities on the Web, including Yahoo! and BabyCenter.
+Carole McManus, Co-founder and Editor in Chief is a marketing and social media strategist with a history of building some of the most successful online communities on the Web, including Yahoo! and BabyCenter.
 Her former clients include Frito-Lay, Del Monte, Johnson & Johnson, E*TRADE, HBO.com, Edmunds.com, and Oncology.com.
 She’s currently Director of Digital Marketing for CatCon and on the Board of Directors of the WELL, which Wired magazine called “the world’s most influential online community”.
 Carole and Jeff have worked together nearly 20 years.

-Drew Domkus is a recognized pioneer in the birth of podcasting in 2004.
+Drew Domkus, Co-founder and Media Director is a recognized pioneer in the birth of podcasting in 2004.
 Along with his wife, their continuous broadcasts of “The Dawn and Drew Show” continues today with over 1,000 shows in the can.
 Drew is an expert in WordPress implementations and as a media producer of audio and video.
 Drew also owns “Old Dude Skate Co.” with a line of skateboards and branded gear and an accompanying podcast “Skatosis”.
 Drew has worked with Jeff for over 13 years.

 Roy Burstin: You could say Roy is Next For Me’s business coach.
 He guides us on strategy and reality.
 Roy is an Entrepreneur in Residence at Upfront Ventures.
 He was the co-founder and CEO of Mitú, the mainstream producer of latin entertainment across multiple distribution channels including Snapchat, Facebook, YouTube, and various OTT platforms.
 Prior he was an executive with cable sports broadcasting in Colombia.